 The application amount will be calculated based on your individual needs and paid out in addition to your standard Erasmus grant.
-Please note that we can only consider additional costs
+Please note that we can only consider additional costs that

-- a) that are not being covered by national bodies (integration offices, health insurers, regional associations, welfare offices, students' associations) and - b) that you incur as a result of staying abroad.
+- a) are not being covered by national bodies (integration offices, health insurers, regional associations, welfare offices, students' associations); and - b) you incur as a result of staying abroad.
 These include flight costs and the cost of accommodation for any assistants traveling with you or of accessible accommodation.